vrooje/ScienceTeamGuide/ZooniverseGuideForScienceTeams.md

 ### Retiring Projects

-When a project is retired a prominent message is displayed to visitors that this site is longer active..
-Users's favourites and recents remain accessible but the database is essentially 'disconnected'.
+When a project is retired a prominent message is displayed to visitors that this site is longer active.
+Users' favourites and recents remain accessible but the database is essentially 'disconnected'.

 A date is agreed when the blog and Talk will be frozen and a final blog post is written explaining the project's retirement.
 Social media and newsletter activities come to an end.